Industry Connections

 This group proposes to address an applied risk framework or assessment for AIS.
 In order to achieve these goals, the group will assess existing risk approaches in the fields of finance, cybersecurity, and more, identify gaps introduced by AI, and determine an approach to create a fit-to-purpose applied assessment for AI to determine level of risk and identify approaches to mitigate risk.

-Learn more about the IEEE Applied Artificial Intelligence Systems (AIS) Risk and Impact Framework Initiative
+Learn More about the IEEE Applied Artificial Intelligence Systems (AIS) Risk and Impact Framework Initiative (PDF)

-IEEE SA—Nurturing the Era of End-to-End Mobility as a Service (MaaS): Standards for Connected and Autonomous Transportation
+Nurturing the Era of E2E MaaS: Standards for Connected and Autonomous Transportation

 There is a shift from individually owned vehicles toward interconnected shared mobility solutions used as an if-and-when needed service [Mobility as a Service (MaaS)].
-Drivers will be operators and eventually passengers.
-Autonomous vehicles will open up many more currently unknown opportunities for end-to-end MaaS.
 The digital transformation of transportation is a cross-sector challenge.
 While vehicle manufacturers drive the evolution of Advanced Driver Assistance Systems (ADAS) toward fully automated cars, the ICT sector’s aspiration is to leapfrog autonomous driving.
 A broad, open, cross-industry dialogue is needed to exchange views, to debate, and to agree upon common challenges and collaborative activities.

-Learn more about Nurturing the Era of end-to-end Mobility as a Service (MaaS): Standards for Connected and Autonomous Transportation
+Learn More about Nurturing the E2E MaaS: Standards for Connected and Autonomous Transportation (PDF)

 Labeling Cybersecurity Data for AI Automation